simon-ritchie/apysc/docs/_sources/int_and_number_arithmetic_operations.md.txt

-# Int and Number common arithmetic operators
+# Int and Number common arithmetic operations

 This page will explain the `Int` and `Number` classes common arithmetic operations, like addition, multiplication, or incremental addition.